Passive Thermal Computing Infrastructure

 How It Works

-From riverbank to live compute node.
+From pond to live compute cluster.

 Step 01